Danilus120/ExpensesApp/README.md

 ## 📖 What I learned during this project?

 During this project, I used Context API for state menagement of my application.
 Statistics are handled by charts.
+I had many difficulties in this project, but it not discouraged me.
+The most difficult problem that i had, was create generic Form, that i can easily connect in templates without compound with react-hook-form controller.
+One of the others difficulties, was creating logic in ContextAPI for updating data in userDB.
+Next problem that I encontered was customize react-table, to create CRUD table with it.

 ## ⚙️ Technologies used in project: